dmerejkowsky/blog/content/post/0074-let-s-build-chuck-norris-part-7-android-jna.md

 ![Chuck Norris app running](/pics/chuck-norris-android.png)

-Victory!
+Victory \o/

+That's all for today.
+See you next time!

 [^1]: As always, the [Wikipedia page](https://en.wikipedia.org/wiki/Write_once,_run_anywhere) contains lots of interesting stuff about this topic.
-[^2]: You can find a note about this in the [FAQ](https://github.com/java-native-access/jna/blob/master/www/FrequentlyAskedQuestions.md#jna-on-android), but as far as I know, not *anywhere else* in the documentation.
+[^2]: You can find a note about this in [JNA's FAQ](https://github.com/java-native-access/jna/blob/master/www/FrequentlyAskedQuestions.md#jna-on-android), but as far as I know, not *anywhere else* in the documentation.